-Special Immigrant Juvenile Status is a status that is available for children or youths that have been abused, abandoned or neglected by a parent of theirs, and are already on United States soil.
-This status needs to be applied for, and once it is granted, the special immigrant juvenile might also be eligible to obtain a Green Card.
+Special Immigrant Juvenile Status is available for children or youths that have been abused, abandoned, or neglected by a parent, and are already on United States soil.
+This status needs to be applied for and, once it is granted, the special immigrant juvenile might also be eligible to obtain a Green Card.
 Naturally, one needs to apply for both juvenile status and permanent residency if both are to be obtained, and in order to do so, various forms must be submitted.

-In relation to SIJ status, the U.S. Citizenship and Immigration Services need to be provided with the following documents:
+In relation to SIJ status, you must provide the U.S. Citizenship and Immigration Services with the following documents:

 - Form I-360;

 - Evidence of the immigrant’s age (which might include one’s birth certificate, identity card document, or passport); and

 - A valid juvenile court order.

 Furthermore, if the juvenile is in the custody of the U.S. Department of Health and Human Services (USCIS), then written consent must be obtained by the Department.
 Moreover, if the juvenile has a representative or an attorney, then Form G-28 also needs to be completed.

 Once these forms have been filled out and submitted to the U.S. Citizenship and Immigration Services, then the latter will send the applicant a Notice of Action, which shows the date when the application was received and its receipt number.
 It should also be noted that the USCIS might contact the applicant for further information if they feel they need this information to come to a decision about the applicant.

 What If the Applicant Has Also Filed Form I-485?